|Cale Green Farm and Park

 A directory of 1896 shows Miss L. L. Johnson as head mistress, but by 1902 she had been replaced as head by Miss Edith Mary Sewell, born in Newcastle-on-Tyne in 1869, daughter of John Sewell who was the first headmaster at Middlesbrough High School for boys which which opened in 1870, and by 1901 was living in retirement with his wife Hannah at North Langrigge, Bowness-on-Windermere.
 The 1911 census has Miss Sewell living and 54 Edenhurst Road, Mile End, Stockport with her housekeeper Mabel Annie Dewdney, daughter of a Solicitor's Clerk from London.
 She served as headmistress until her retirement in 1925, when she moved to Switzerland, reportedly living in a house once used by famous art critic John Ruskin.
 She later returned to Britain where she died in Hastings in 1955.

 Stockport Council took over the school in 1903, and plans were made for a new purpose-built school on a larger site.
 The site chosen, purchased from Henry Bell for £2457, was the last remaining part of Cale Green Farm, including the site of the farmhouse.
-The traditional 'cutting the first sod' ceremony took place in the field adjoining the old farmhouse on 27 March 1909, conducted by Edith's father John Sewell) assisted by six-year-old Phyllis Thorniley, whose grandmother Sarah Barbara Thorniley was a daughter of Charles Robert Brady, and had lived in the farmhouse fifty years earlier.
+The traditional 'cutting the first sod' ceremony took place in the field adjoining the old farmhouse on 27 March 1909, conducted by Edith's father John Sewell assisted by six-year-old Phyllis Thornely whose grandmother Sarah Barbara Thornely was a daughter of Charles Robert Brady, and had lived in the farmhouse fifty years earlier. ( Note: the spelling of the name Thornely is given as Thorniley or Thornley in some records.
+We have used the version written by Mrs Thornely herself in the 1911 census.)

 An advertisement in the Stockport Advertiser of 3 August 1910 announced that the new building would open in the Autumn Term, and the headmistress would be at the school from 17 September to admit new pupils.
 A formal opening ceremony took place on 13 October; Henry Bell junior, described as 'one of those connected with the early history of the ... school' was there to make an encouraging speech.
 Although a council-run school, parents were required to contribute financially.
 The school operated successfully for many years; 'Heathfield' and its playing fields were added to the school in 1946.
 A pupil who became something of a celebrity was Joan Bakewell, later a TV presenter, who served as Head Girl.
 She told the press in 2012: 'The school was staggeringly strict, with many rules, so I wasn’t much of a rebel.
 I was once given detention for talking too much, and had to write "I must not talk in class" 100 times.'
 Memories of life at the school in wartime inspired her novel All the Nice Girls whose plot is inspired by the true story of how. during World War II, the school 'adopted' a ship.